musheeza018/website-1/content/en/flux/use-cases/gh-actions-app-builder.md

 Image tags can be mutable or immutable.
 Flux works best with immutable tags: `latest` and `canary` are examples of mutable tags.

-This example produces both mutable and immutable tags because Flux works with immutable tags, but many users still expect a `latest` tag even if Flux won't use it.
-Mutable tags are useful for example with environment branches, to stably represent the latest build in a named environment, but they are contrary to GitOps, and Flux automation demands a timestamp or something sortable in the tag string.
-Thus mutable tags alone are not suitable for any Flux purpose.
+This example produces both mutable and immutable tags because Flux works with immutable tags, but many users still expect a `latest` tag even if Flux won't be able to take advantage of it.
+Mutable tags are useful for example with environment branches, to stably represent the latest build in a named environment, but their use is generally contrary to GitOps principles.
+Flux automation demands immutable tags, with a timestamp or something else sortable in the tag string.
+Thus mutable tags alone are not suitable for most purposes in Flux.

 In this example, `LATEST_ID` represents a mutable tag and `latest` as a tag represents the last release build that was pushed from any Git tag.
 The `canary` tag is the last image that was pushed from any branch.